 - Who is the only vice president to have assumed the presidency for a reason other than the president’s death?
 (Answer: Gerald R. Ford)

 - Who was the first and only president to serve as Chief Justice of the Supreme Court?
 (Hint: He served from 1921 through 1930).
 (Answer: William Howard Taft)

 Host a Presidential Pet Parade

-The Obama’s dog Bo is not the only four-footed friend to have lived in the White House!
+The Biden’s dog Commander and cat Willow are not the only four-footed friends to have lived in the White House!
 Find out what other presidential pets once roamed the halls of the people’s house in “The Presidential Pet” written and illustrated by Steven Kellogg in Our White House: Looking In, Looking Out!
 After researching presidential pets, invite kids to draw or create their own pet and have fun hosting a pet parade.

 Great Moments in History: The Movie